snowplow-devops/terraform-google-enrich-pubsub-ce/README.md

 # Copyright and license

-The Terraform Google Enrich PubSub on Compute Engine project is Copyright 2021-2021 Snowplow Analytics Ltd.
+The Terraform Google Enrich PubSub on Compute Engine project is Copyright 2021-present Snowplow Analytics Ltd.

-Licensed under the [Apache License, Version 2.0][license] (the "License");
-you may not use this software except in compliance with the License.
+Licensed under the [Snowplow Community License](https://docs.snowplow.io/community-license-1.0). _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions](https://docs.snowplow.io/docs/contributing/community-license-faq/).)_

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,